ember-learn/ember-blog/source/2019-09-27-the-ember-times-issue-117.md

 Be kind,

-Chris Ng, Jessica Jordan, the crowd and the Learning Team
+Chris Ng, Jessica Jordan, Isaac Lee, the crowd and the Learning Team